 Test settings are important for making your exam available to students at the right time, and ensuring the highest level of academic integrity.
-The following guide sets out the UTS recommendations for UTSOnline test settings to be used in timed LMS, LIVE invigilated, and AI invigilated online exams; plus settings for take-home exams.
+The following guide sets out the UTS recommendations for UTSOnline test settings to be used in timed LMS and AI invigilated online exams; plus settings for take-home exams.

 Test settings are important for making your exam available to students at the right time, and ensuring the highest level of academic integrity.
-The following guide sets out the UTS recommendations for UTSOnline test settings to be used in Timed LMS, LIVE invigilated, and AI invigilated online exams.
+The following guide sets out the UTS recommendations for UTSOnline test settings to be used in Timed LMS and AI invigilated online exams.